 I’ve become increasingly aware of the privilege that my family has enjoyed in our school.
 When I went to Haiti, I visited a community where the school was nothing more than a tent with no indoor plumbing.
 On days that were too hot (like the one when I visited) school was closed because there wasn’t enough water for everyone to drink and no well nearby from which to get it.

 And even in Delaware, where I live, there is a huge discrepancy in the quality of education in the public schools.
-My boys are lucky to attend a very good public charter school – and I mean that quite literally, as they got in via a lottery.
+My boys are lucky to attend a very good public charter school – and I mean that quite literally, as they got in via a lottery, similar to students who join charter schools in Manhattan, New York.
 But just miles up the road children in inner-city Wilmington attend schools where there aren’t enough supplies, teachers, or books.
 A friend who used to teach in one of them spoke to me once of having mice in her classroom.
 And the epidemic of gun violence in that community means just walking to and from school is hazardous.
 Forget travel: children who live in chaotic households and dangerous neighborhoods can’t always make it to a school that’s on the next block.

 When is it OK to miss school for travel?

 In spite of this, I still want to talk about missing school for family travel.
 Why?
 Because I still feel that sometimes it is the right choice.
 Not always, not ever lightly or carelessly, but there are moments when it makes sense for those of us who are lucky enough to have the chance.